 4. She Renovated An Entire Town And Made People Wear Costumes For A Daughter’s Wedding

 Never one to be outmatched by the extravagance of foreign royal weddings, Mrs. Marcos set out to top the fairytale wedding of Diana and Prince Charles in 1981 with the wedding of her youngest daughter Irene to the scion of the Araneta clan, Gregorio Benitez Araneta.

 She transformed the town of Sarrat (the birthplace of her husband’s mother) into a replica of a Spanish-era town.
 No stone was left unturned as antiques were poured in from all over the country and people were fitted with all the colonial costumes of the Cultural Center of the Philippines (CCP) to give everything an authentic feel.

 When all was said and done, she spent a cool $10.3 million for the Filipino version of a royal wedding which the government officially billed as a tourism project.
-In defense to Irene, she originally wanted a small, exclusive wedding among friends and family, but who could say no to the Steel Butterfly?
+In defense of Irene, she originally wanted a small, exclusive wedding among friends and family, but who could say no to the Steel Butterfly?

-3. She Ordered A Plane To Go To Australia To Get White Sand.
+3. She Ordered A Plane To Go To Australia To Get White Sand

 Whilst hosting a reception for the opening of a new beach resort in the country sometime in 1979, Mrs. Marcos noticed a lack of white sand—an embarrassment for her considering her guests also included European royalty.